RajenDharmendra/HDFS-Spark/Hive/EmpDataAnalysis.md

 **Task:**

 Calculate the number of employees corresponding to each skill from the table 'employee'.
 Use data emp_details in dataset.

+Find the employee count for a skill or set of skills for a particular location.

 **Solution:**
 Load the data in to local file system as emp_details.txt.